The Benefits of Being Your Own Developmental Editor: A Writer's Guide

 Beta Readers, Not Just Cheerleaders

-Find readers who love the kind of stuff you write—and who’ll tell you when something’s not landing.
+Find readers who love the kind of stuff you write—and who’ll tell you when something’s not working.
 Give them a few questions to answer.
-Don’t expect them to fix your plot holes, but do listen for where they stumble.
+Don’t expect them to fix your plot holes, but do listen for where they had problems.
+Just listen—don’t assume they are right, and don’t assume they are wrong.

 Helpful Resources